Friday, July 11, 2025

 • Directorate of Technical Services

-• Directorates of Administration and Finance
+• Directorate of Administration and Finance

-• Geological Survey
+• Directorate of Geological Survey

-• Mineral Development
+• Directorate of Mineral Development

-• Training and Research
+• Directorate of Planning, Training and Research

 • Documents